apache/pulsar/site2/docs/getting-started-standalone.md

 :::tip

 * The service is running on your terminal, which is under your direct control.
 If you need to run other commands, open a new terminal window.

-:::

-You can also run the service as a background process using the `bin/pulsar-daemon start standalone` command.
+* To run the service as a background process, you can use the `bin/pulsar-daemon start standalone` command.
 For more information, see [pulsar-daemon](/docs/en/reference-cli-tools/#pulsar-daemon).
->
-> * By default, there is no encryption, authentication, or authorization configured.
-Apache Pulsar can be accessed from remote server without any authorization.
-Please do check [Security Overview](security-overview) document to secure your deployment.
->
+* To perform a health check, you can use the `bin/pulsar-admin brokers healthcheck` command.
+For more information, see [Pulsar-admin docs](/tools/pulsar-admin/).
-> * When you start a local standalone cluster, a `public/default` [namespace](concepts-messaging.md#namespaces) is created automatically.
+* When you start a local standalone cluster, a `public/default` [namespace](concepts-messaging.md#namespaces) is created automatically.
 The namespace is used for development purposes.
 All Pulsar topics are managed within namespaces.
 For more information, see [Topics](concepts-messaging.md#topics).
+* By default, there is no encryption, authentication, or authorization configured.
+Apache Pulsar can be accessed from a remote server without any authorization.
+Refer to [Security Overview](security-overview) document to secure your deployment.

+:::

 ## Use Pulsar standalone